kovidgoyal/calibre/manual/polish.rst

 API documentation for the e-book editing tools
 ===============================================

-The ebook editing tools consist of a :class:`calibre.ebooks.oeb.polish.container.Container` object that represents a book as a collection of HTML + resource files, and various tools that can be used to perform operations on the container.
+The e-book editing tools consist of a :class:`calibre.ebooks.oeb.polish.container.Container` object that represents a book as a collection of HTML + resource files, and various tools that can be used to perform operations on the container.
 All the tools are in the form of